-It turns out that buying clothes to fit your growing children isn’t the most challenging part of them transitioning from toddler to elementary school ages, or even into their teenage years.
-Staying up to date on fashion trends, making sure their jeans don’t turn into high-waters, and ordering the correct sizing isn’t nearly as hard as purchasing bedroom furniture and accessories to update your kids’ bedrooms.
+It turns out that buying clothes to fit your growing children isn’t the most challenging part of them transitioning from toddler to tweens, or even into their teenage years.
+Staying up to date on fashion trends, making sure their jeans don’t turn into high-waters and ordering the correct sizing isn’t nearly as hard as purchasing bedroom furniture and accessories to update your kids’ bedrooms.

 Whether you like it or not, your little ones are growing up.
 And now they have an opinion on how they want their room to look!
 Luckily, you don’t have to break the bank to do a complete remodel that will be dated by next year.
 Use these tips the next time you’re updating your kid’s bedroom!

 After buying a house and a car, furniture is typically the third most expensive purchase.

 Sometimes an update doesn’t call for a new bed frame or drawers.
 Most of the time, you can get by with a few cosmetic changes.
 Think about how you can make the most of your money and see if new linens and sheets, or swapping out the knobs on a dresser with cuter ones can do the fix!

 If it’s the room color that’s outdated, search for an on-trend wallpaper or add a fresh coat of paint to give an old wall a new look!

 Have you listened to my podcast?
 Check out The Mom Confidential!

 About 33 percent of our lives are spent in bed.

 After all, they know what they want their room to look like!
 Rather than have them pick out the more expensive items like new bed sheets or pieces of furniture, take them to a store like Target.
 Give them a certain amount of money in an envelope and let them do the shopping!